panthomakos/sham/README.markdown

 You can use sham to build models without saving them as well:

-    User.sham! :build, :name => "I have not been saved"
+    user = User.sham! :build, :name => "I have not been saved" user.save

 ## RSpec Example